stable-packages/store/README.md

 You may wonder that global namespace "provides" the same functionality.
 Yes it does, and it is funny that it sounds like we are going full circle back and realize the goodness of global namespace.

-`global-store` provide the same functionality of global namespace in this regards, and it provide the same functionality when global namespace is not available, i.e. in NodeJS.
+`global-store` provides the same functionality of global namespace in this regards, but without the publicity.

+If your library only work on the server side, e.g. NodeJS, you can consider using environment variable instead of this library.

 ## What about cross process / iframe sharing